 *Cover varies depending on the provider

-For example, one driver may be after car insurance for under 25 drivers, while another is after comprehensive car insurance for seniors.
+For example, one driver may be after basic car insurance for under 25 drivers, while another is after comprehensive car insurance for seniors.
 One driver may want low-priced cover against common risks, while another wants to pay more for complete peace of mind.
 It is the difference in your needs that determine the best* policy for you.

 - Third party car insurance covers you for the damage your vehicle causes to other people’s vehicles or property.
 It does not usually cover you for theft or damage to your own vehicle.
 It costs less than comprehensive car insurance but offers little to no protection for your own vehicle.
 It may be is a good choice if you’re driving an older or less valuable car.
 It covers you for the most potentially expensive risks but doesn’t extend unnecessary levels of protection to your own vehicle.